hlenganeindustries-alt/Propfirm-trackrecord/README.md

 This repository is a **live, unfiltered 2-year track record** on a CFD account — NDX100, DJ30, XAUUSD and more.
 Every trade logged, nothing hidden.
 Raw equity growth from **starting balance  → 34%**, peaking at **81.29%**.

 I started trading at **15 years old**.
 I'm 22 now.
 That's 7 years of charts, losses, breakthroughs, and everything in between.
 For years it didn't click.
 I blew accounts, doubted myself, and questioned everything.
-There were nights I stayed up until 3am studying price action, mornings I was back at the screen before sunrise, weekends that didn't feel like weekends.
-I gave this everything I had, even when I had nothing to show for it.
+I spent a lot of late nights and early mornings just trying to understand how markets move.
+Weekends were often spent watching videos or going through old trades.

 It's only in the **last 2.5 years** that it started to come together.
 Not because I found some secret — but because I put in the time, took the losses seriously, and refused to quit.
-I'm entirely **self-taught** .
+Im **self-taught** .
 Just YouTube videos, screen time, and the brutal but honest feedback from  losing.
-I have learnt alot and I will continue to learn
+I have learnt alot and I will continue to learn because this is something I am truly apssionate about.

 This repository is the honest record of that journey.
 The drawdowns are real.
 The mistakes are real.
 But so is the growth. 📊